 Distribution Rights of Way

-Duke Energy Progress maintains more than 40,000 miles of overhead power lines.
-Trees and other vegetation can pose a potential reliability and safety hazard to these lines if they are not managed proactively.
-Overhead distribution lines are the lines that most commonly experience outages due to trees and other vegetation.
+We maintain more than 34,000 miles of overhead distribution power lines.
+Trees and other vegetation can pose a potential reliability hazard to these lines if they are not managed proactively.
+Overhead distribution lines are the lines that most commonly experience outages due to the interference of trees and other vegetation.